 Journey with us through Langhorne Creek as we explore some of the best wineries Australia has to offer.

-The Top 5 Wineries in Langhorne Creek
+The Top 5 Langhorne Creek Wineries

 Lake Breeze Wines

+Coming in at the top of our list of Langhorne Creek wineries is the gorgeous Lake Breeze Wines.
 Lake Breeze Wines was named after the gallant gusts that blow over Lake Alexandria, supplying the region with a cool climate.
 Originally it was the first homestead in Langhorne Creek turned winery in the 1880’s.
 You can see the old brick walls of the estate peering over the vines as you drive in, and the feeling of excitement is overpowering.

 The property is 225 acres of beauty and the perfect location to spend an afternoon learning about their product on a wine tour led by their knowledgeable staff.
 Sip on a glass of wine and share a regional tasting platter as you look out over the red gums and vines that neatly litter the property.
 Or if you’re looking for a surreal getaway, you can stay at the cottage bed and breakfast on the property, which we highly recommend.